MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-teams.md

 After the Microsoft Teams insights dashboard is set up and populated with Workplace Analytics data in Power BI, as a first step to viewing data in the dashboard, view and set the following parameters on the **Settings** page.

-* **Date** - This is the time period that you want to analyze.
+* **Date range** - Select the date range that you want to analyze.
-* **Organizational attribute to view the report by** - The primary “group-by” attribute shown in all subsequent reports.
+* **Organizational attribute to highlight in this report** - The primary “group-by” attribute shown in all subsequent reports.
 You can change this attribute at any time and all subsequent report pages will show group values by the new attribute.
-* **Organizational attribute to filter by** – To filter the measured employee population, you can filter by any selected Organizational attribute, and then filter by any of the values for these attributes.
+* **Organizational attribute to filter by** – To filter the measured employee population, you can filter by any selected organizational attribute, and then filter by any of the values for these attributes.
 If you filter, the measured employees count will reflect a reduced number.
 To clear an existing filter, select the **Eraser** icon to clear the selections.
 * **Measured employees** - Represents the number of employees in the filtered population who were active in the specified time period.
 Active employees are those who sent at least one email or instant message in the work week included in the current date range.

 ![Power BI Teams insights settings page](../Images/WpA/Tutorials/teams-settings.png)